 The Parties shall each appoint a security representative to be responsible for Security.
 The initial security representatives of the Parties are:

-[insert security representative of the Buyer]
+Information Security Officer – James Finch – james.finch@kent.fire-uk.org

 [insert security representative of the Supplier]

-The Buyer shall clearly articulate its high level security requirements so that the Supplier can ensure that the ISMS, security related activities and any mitigations are driven by these fundamental needs.
+The Buyer shall clearly articulate its high level security requirements within the Buyer requirements, so that the Supplier can ensure that the ISMS, security related activities and any mitigations are driven by these fundamental needs.

 Both Parties shall provide a reasonable level of access to any members of their staff for the purposes of designing, implementing and managing security.